-The courses listed below outline the requirements for completion for students officially admitted in the 2017-2018 academic year.
+The courses listed below outline the requirements for completion for students officially admitted in the 2018-2019 academic year.
 Requirements for completion may vary depending on the semester in which a student is admitted.
 Current/continuing students should consult their Academic Requirements report available through their student center account for specific requirements, as requirements are subject to change.

-Credits/Units Hrs/Week LEC-LAB

-Courses ITNET 10150121 Intro to Cisco Networking 3 2-2

-ITNET 10150122 Cisco Networking 2 3 2-2
+Hours Pe s Per Week Class Course Number Class Name Credits / Units Lecture Lab ITNET 10150121 Intro to Cisco Networking 3 2.0 2.0 ITNET 10150122 Cisco Networking 2 3 2.0 2.0